Nikita-bunikido/3D-FPS-game-command-line/README.md

     git clone https://github.com/Nikita-bunikido/3D-FPS-game-command-line.git

-- #### Step 2 - open .exe file
+- #### Step 2 - compile it for yourself

-In repository you need to find file "NSHOOT.exe",  and run it.
+You can do it like that:

+    cd 3D-FPS-game-command-line
+    mingw32-make

+After that you have a solved .exe file:

+    ./NSHOOT.exe

 - #### Step 3 - setting up multiplayer
 If you want to play online with your friend, you need to setup a multiplayer.